Personality Archetypes – models of people, behaviors or personalities

 Goal: to be happy

-Greatest fear: to be punished for doing something bad or wrong
+Greatest fear: to be punished for doing something wrong

-The Innocent is also known as: Utopian, traditionalist, naive, mystic, saint, romantic, dreamer.
+The Innocent is also known as: Utopian, mystic, romantic, saint, traditionalist, naive, dreamer and happy-go-lucky.

 2. The Orphan/Regular Guy or Gal